amarburg/sierra_wireless_forward_port/README.md

 [ 9944.272435] sd 19:0:0:0: [sdb] Attached SCSI removable disk
 ```

 which shows four serial devices (no, I don't actually know what they all do), the network device as `wwan0` and the block device driver for the MMC card slot.
 Neat!
+Yes, there are even non-fatal warnings!

+On the application side, I've found `modem-manager` supports this card well, and actually scraped its AT commands when writing my own test scripts.
+I haven't tried `wvdial` or etc, but I suppose they could be made to work.